Gibson Bend

-Gibson Bend of the Missouri River is a meander located in Pottawattamie County, Iowa and Douglas County, Nebraska, located at 41°11′15″N 95°55′15″W. The Gibson neighborhood is a community area in Omaha, Nebraska abutting the Gibson Bend.
+The Gibson Bend of the Missouri River is a meander located in Pottawattamie County, Iowa and Douglas County, Nebraska, located at 41°11′15″N 95°55′15″W. The Gibson neighborhood is a community area in Omaha, Nebraska abutting the Gibson Bend.

 Location

 The Gibson Bend of the Missouri River is located in Omaha, Nebraska approximately where Hascall Street would intersect the river.
 The Gibson yards of the Burlington Northern Railroad are also located at this bend in the river on the bottoms.
 In 1952 the flood was contained by the dike built there from soil taken out of the hills behind Burlington's roundhouse.
 Interstate 80 went over the Missouri River at that point.

 Indian Mounds

 Located exactly ten miles above the Platte River, it was in this spot that explorers Lewis and Clark placed mounds on their maps and mentioned them in their journals.
 Noting a few dozen "Indian Mounds" in the area, they suggested the mounds covered a location of approximately two hundred acres.
 Clark drew these on his map with x's and triangles suggesting the area was the site of an ancient village of the Otoes and some of the crew swam the horses over and examined them for a day.

 However, in 2002, the Nebraska Department of Roads conducted an archeological survey of the Gibson area.
 Working in conjunction with the Nebraska State Historical Society, they concluded all archeological deposits were destroyed by previous re-grading and terracing, and there are no archeological sites there today.